-- If global acceleration exceeds 30m/s over a series of 2 readings, launch is detected. - If the first detection fails, the launch will be detected when the rocket rises above 50 meters. - The sequencer switches to "ASCENT", the RuleSystem "Launch detected" event is triggered. - Note: max reactivity 100ms
+- If global acceleration exceeds 40m/s2 over a series of 2 samples, launch is detected. - If the first detection fails, the launch will be detected when the rocket rises at more than 30m/s (barometric). - The sequencer switches to "ASCENT", the RuleSystem "Launch detected" event is triggered. - Note: max reactivity 100ms